-According to psychologists, a person who is stressed and constantly feels anxious, loses the level of self-control.
-So, it becomes harder for us to give up bad habits or heavy food, force ourselves to do home stuff, work full time or watch a purchased online course.
+According to psychologists, a person who is stressed and constantly feels anxious loses the level of self-control.
+So, it becomes harder for us to give up bad habits or heavy food, force ourselves to do home stuff, work full time, or watch a purchased online course.

 Especially when the flow of negative news does not stop for more than two months, fresh air comes to you only through an open window, and the benefits of quarantine are becoming harder to find every day.

 That's why you don't have to blame yourself for not reading a single book on self-development in a month.
-But we also do not advise to do anything at all.
+But we also do not advise you to do anything at all.

 How to Overcome Procrastination?

 - Allocate a specific period of time to complete tasks.
 The Pomodoro method helps to overcome procrastination best.
-It was proposed by Francesco Cirillo in the 80s of last century.
-It consists in the fact that you take a specific period of time to complete the task and start a timer: until it rings you are not distracted by anything.
+It was proposed by Francesco Cirillo in the 80s of the last century.
+It consists of the fact that you take a specific period of time to complete the task and start a timer: until it rings you are not distracted by anything.
 So, you can finally make an important report or clean up the apartment, spending a minimum of time.

 - Eliminate distractions.
 If your child does not allow you to work quietly, send him for a walk with another family member (with all safety precautions and without breaking the law) or work while he sleeps.
 If you're constantly distracted by email or smartphone notifications, just turn them off.
 When you have an important task ahead, everyone around you has to wait.